i-mighty/rate-limiter/Readme.md

 Created by Josiah Adegboye.

-Made with ❤️, Express, Docker, Redis and MongoDB.
+Made with ❤️, Express, Docker, Redis MongoDB, k6, InfluxDB and Grafana.

 ## How to run